 - A tractional detachment results when scar tissue on the retina’s surface contracts and causes the retina to separate from the RPE.

-- A exudative detachment results from inflammatory disease or injury to the eye.
-Fluid leaks underneath the retina but there is no tear or breaks in the retina.
+- An exudative detachment results from inflammatory disease or injury to the eye.
+Fluid leaks underneath the retina but there are no tears or breaks in the retina.

 How are Retinal Detachments Treated?

-Treatment for retinal detachments include laser surgery, cryopexy, and vitrectomies.
+Treatment for retinal detachments includes laser surgery, cryopexy, and vitrectomies.

 During laser surgery (photocoagulation), tiny burns are made around the hole to “weld” the retina back into place.
 Cryopexy freezes the area around the hole to create a scar, which helps reattach the retina.

-Mist retinal detachments can be successfully treated ut the visual outcome may not be predictable.
-Visual results are best if the retinal detachment is repaired before the macula (the center region of the retina responsible for fine, detailed vision) detaches.
+Most detachments can be successfully treated ut the visual outcome may not be predictable.
+Visual results are best if the detachment is repaired before the macula (the center region of the retina responsible for fine, detailed vision) detaches.

 In order to get treatment for retinal detachment at South Bay Retina, you will need to start with a comprehensive eye exam by an ophthalmologist.
-If you are diagnosed with retinal detachment in the greater South Bay area, CA request a referral to a retinal specialist.
-For your convenience, South Bay Retina is managed by one of the most prestigious retinal specialists in Sunnyvale and Gilroy.
+If you are diagnosed with retinal detachment in the greater South Bay area, request a referral to a retinal specialist.
+For your convenience, South Bay Retina is managed by one of the most prestigious retinal specialists in San Jose and Gilroy.
 Dr. Narain is extensively trained and experienced with working with retinal conditions including retinal detachment.
-Give us a call today at South Bay Retina to learn how to get an appointment with Dr. Narain for the treatment of your retinal detachment.